Ronaldo, Solskjaer and Man Utd respond to critics with yet another sensational comeback against Atalanta

 The 36-year-old fist-pumped the air towards the Stretford End as he walked off at the end of this absorbing 3-2 win over Atalanta, cutting a far different figure to the one that headed down the tunnel at half-time.

-Indeed, they spent much of the evening rooted to the bottom of Group F, but by the end, they were top.
-But much like that dramatic win against Villarreal a few weeks ago, it was a result that papers over the cracks.
+Indeed, they spent much of the evening rooted to the bottom of Group F but, by the end, they were top.
+Still, much like that dramatic win against Villarreal a few weeks ago, it is a result that papers over the cracks.

-United did play better against Gasperini’s side and created enough chances to win – they had 22 shots to Atalanta’s 13 – but again, it was a performance that led to further questions of Solskjaer’s side.
+United did play better against Gian Piero Gasperini’s side and created enough chances to win – they had 22 shots to Atalanta’s 13 – but again, it was a performance that led to further questions of Solskjaer’s team.

-For starters, how can a team who has a specialist set-piece coach consistently concede from dead-ball situations?
+For starters, how can a team that has a specialist set-piece coach consistently concede from dead-ball situations?
 It's baffling.

 Marcus Rashford had spoken before the game about the need to go back to basics yet it seems they don't even know the basics of defending set-pieces.

-Credit where it is due, though, Solskjaer’s side deserved the three points which eventually came their way.
+Credit where it is due, though, United deserved the three points which eventually came their way.

-Their heads looked to have totally dropped as they went 2-0 down to arguably their toughest opponents in Group F and they were met with a smattering of boos as they headed down the tunnel at half time.
+Their heads looked to have totally dropped as they went 2-0 down to arguably their toughest opponents in Group F and they were met with a smattering of boos as they walked off the pitch at half time.

 However, whatever was said in the dressing room worked wonders.